-EL PASO COUNTY — Court documents released on Monday, May 3, show Letecia Stauch requested a state attorney be appointed to her case, after waiving her right to counsel and deciding to represent herself.
+EL PASO COUNTY — Court documents released on May 3 show Letecia Stauch requested a state attorney be appointed to her case, after waiving her right to counsel and deciding to represent herself.
+Records filed on May 7 show her advisory counsel while a pro se defendant, Josh Tolini, has been appointed to the case.

 Stauch is accused of killing her 11-year-old stepson Gannon in their Lorson Ranch home on January 27, 2020.

-In a court appearance on Wednesday, May 5, the presiding judge initially ruled that Stauch would be appointed the same team of public defenders she had before she decided to represent herself.
-Later though, a different judge found a conflict in the case and ruled she will be appointed new attorneys at an appearance of counsel that is set for Wednesday, May 12.
+In a court appearance on May 5, Judge Werner ruled Stauch would be appointed the same team of public defenders she had before she decided to represent herself.
+Later that day, a different judge found a conflict in the case and ruled she will be appointed new attorneys.
+Her new defense attorney has now been appointed as Tolini.

 Stauch had previously been adamant about representing herself, saying she doesn't believe experts in the legal system hold much value in this case.
 In her Arguello Advisement, she said she has "23 hours a day to work."
 She also compared the case to poker and believes she has an "ace in the hole," insinuating she is innocent.

-Also released on Monday was the prosecution's witness list for the preliminary hearings, currently scheduled for May 20.
+The prosecution's witness list for the preliminary hearings was also released online.
 Out of the seven names listed, five are from the El Paso County Sheriff's Office, and one is from the Federal Bureau of Investigations.
 Harley Hunt is also on the list, Stauch's daughter.
 "The standard at a preliminary hearing is very, very low, for a state to meet their burden for the case to continue.
 But, I think it does give us a preview of what to expect.
 Outside of all the forensic evidence that we expect to see in the trial, we want some of that common sense evidence as well," said Longo.

 The arrest affidavit claims Stauch texted Hunt to buy carpet cleaner, trash bags, and baking soda.
 Investigators believe these products were used to clean Gannon's murder scene.
 The affidavit states there is a receipt to confirm the purchase.